Advocacy Program

 Producing the Best Advocates in a Fun Environment

-The goal of the University of Texas School of Law Advocacy Program is to produce the best advocates in both the state and the nation.
-Whether you’re taking one (or more) of our innovative academic courses, traveling to competitive advocacy tournaments, or working with the Board of Advocates, you can choose the path that gets you where you want to go.
-Our students get to work with countless practicing lawyers and judges who serve as instructors, mentors, coaches, mock or moot judges; and who regularly attend Advocacy Program events to meet with students.
+The goal of the University of Texas School of Law Advocacy Program is to produce the best advocates in the state and the nation.
+Whether you’re taking our innovative academic courses, traveling to competitive tournaments, or working with the Board of Advocates, our Advocacy Program will enable you to choose your path and succeed.

 Students and faculty standing in front of the University of Texas Tower holding a trophy.